Tips and advice

 - keep your valuables hidden from sight.

-- call the free security shuttle for a lift which operates from 6:30pm - 1:00am at Callaghan and 5:00pm - 10:00pm at Ourimbah during semester and can even drop you at some adjacent suburbs.
+- call the free security shuttle for a lift which operates from 6:30pm - 12 midnight at Callaghan and 5:00pm - 10:00pm at Ourimbah during semester and can even drop you at some adjacent suburbs.

 - be familiar with the on-campus locations of the help phones that can be used to call security.

-- report any lights that are not functioning to Infrastructure and Facilities Services buy submitting a Maximo or calling 4921 6500.
+- report any lights that are not functioning to Infrastructure and Facilities Services by submitting a Maximo or calling 4921 6500.

 Our university has a number of bike storage racks and bike hubs across our campuses.
 Our secure bike hubs are located on Callaghan and Newcastle City campuses and have secure card access and with external CCTV monitoring.